CCA-Public/digital-archives-manual/guides/arrangement.md

 <a name="folderprocessor"></a>
 ## Processing directories of files with Folder Processor (CCA Tools)

 The Folder Processor takes a directory or directories on a local disk, piece of external media (such as a USB thumbdrive), or network share and turns each into a ready-to-ingest SIPs packaged for Archivematica.
 The tool also writes a pre-populated description spreadsheet including information for each SIP.
 SIPs include an md5deep-generated checksum.md5 file in the "metadata" directory by default, but can optionally be bagged instead.
-The tool will optionally instead create a SIp for each immediate child directory of the supplied source (as demonstrated in the walkthrough below).
+The tool will optionally instead create a SIP for each immediate child directory of the supplied source (as demonstrated in the walkthrough below).

 For this walkthrough we will start with a USB thumbdrive containing 3 visible directories of files.